joelchoo/web-crypto/README.md

 # web-crypto

-A simple demo of client side encryption and decrpytion using just Web APIs and no external dependencies.
+A simple demo of client side encryption and decryption using just Web APIs with no external dependencies.

 Use at your own risk.